sciactive/nephele/packages/adapter-file-system/README.md

 - `root`: The absolute path of the directory that acts as the root directory for the service.
 - `followLinks` = `true`: Whether to follow symlinks.
+- `properties` = `'meta-files'`: How to handle client requested properties.
+- `locks` = `'meta-files'`: How to handle client requested locks.
 - `contentEtagMaxBytes` = `-1`: The maximum filesize in bytes to calculate etags by a CRC-32C checksum of the file contents.

+## properties

+The client can request to add any arbitrary property it wants (the WebDAV spec calls these "dead properties"), and this controls how that situation is handled.

+- "meta-files": Save these properties in ".nephelemeta" files.
+- "disallow": Refuse to save them and return an error to the client.
+- "emulate": Don't actually save them, but return a success to the client.

+"meta-files" is the default, as the WebDAV spec states that WebDAV servers "should" support setting these properties.
+However, if you don't want meta files cluttering up your file system, you can make a choice:

+"disallow" will tell the client that any property it tries to set is protected.
+A well written client will understand this and move on.

+"emulate" will tell the client that the property was successfully set, even though it wasn't really.
+If a client is poorly written and can't handle an error on property setting, this will allow Nephele to still work with that client.

+This setting does not affect "live properties", like last modified date and content length.

+## locks

+This works the same as "properties", except that "disallow" also causes Nephele to report to the client that locks are not supported at all.

+Again, a poorly written WebDAV client may require "emulate" to work with Nephele.

 ## contentEtagMaxBytes